SAP-archive/devtoberfest-2021/README.md

 Devtoberfest is a 6-week event, leadning up to SAP TechEd.
 This event is to be seen as a celebration of and for Developers.
 Every developer is welcome to join 6 weeks of tech talks, guest speakers, community contribution through a gamified learning journey with prizes, and celebratory events.

-To register for the event -- to-do Link to EventBrite
+To register for the event -- to-do Link to EventBrite or khoros?

 ## Key Dates